vigneshkrish7/proto-java_hcp_bluegreen/readme.txt

 mvn clean verify -P cloud-integration-tests ... (see below for additional Maven properties you need to define as well)

-In order for the cloud integration tests to pass, you need to provide Maven properties for account, user name, and password to access the SAP Cloud Platform data center: mvn clean verify -P cloud-integration-tests -Dsap.cloud.account=... -Dsap.cloud.username=... -Dsap.cloud.password=...
+In order for the cloud integration tests to pass, you need to provide Maven properties for account, user name, and password to access the SAP HANA Cloud Platform data center: mvn clean verify -P cloud-integration-tests -Dsap.cloud.account=... -Dsap.cloud.username=... -Dsap.cloud.password=...

 Hint: To avoid retyping the above whenever you call Maven, you can of course add the properties directly to the pom.xml.